Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Interaction Between COVID-19 Cases and News

-\paragraph{Model.} For each country, we fit a \( \pmbp(2,1) \) model, returning a country-specific parameter set $\{\boldsymbol{\theta}, \boldsymbol{\alpha}, \boldsymbol{\gamma}\}$.
-We perform goodness-of-fit tests for each country's \( \pmbp(2,1) \) fit by leveraging the time-rescaling theorem \citep{Brown2002} on the news timestamp dimension and the Ansecombe transform \citep{Ansecombe1948} on the case count dimension to transform the predictions into samples from a common distribution.
-Q-Q plots and metrics for the goodness-of-fit tests we performed are provided in \cref{appendix:covid}.
+{\bf{Incorporating News Information:}} To demonstrate the utility of news information in modeling COVID case counts, we compare the predictive performance of \(\pmbp(2,1)\) with three variants that leverage different granularities of news information.
+First, we compare with \(\pmbp(1,1)\) which does not use news information at all.
+Second, we compare with \(\pmbp(2,2)\) that uses daily aggregated news counts.
+Lastly, to test whether exact timing of news is important, we disaggregate daily news counts by adding a uniform jitter to each time, similar to what is done in \cite{Unwin2021}, and fit \(\pmbp(2,1)\) to this dataset.
+We call this baseline \(\pmbp(2,1)\)-jitter.

+Similar to \cref{subsection:popularityprediction}, we split our timeframe into a training period $[0, T^{train}=90)$ and a testing period $[T^{train}, T^{test}=120)$.
+In our training period, we fit the models and perform hyperparameter tuning; in our testing period, we sample from the fitted models and evaluate performance.
+We measure performance using the Symmetric Mean Absolute Percentage Error (SMAPE), given by $SMAPE = \frac{1}{n} \sum_{t=1}^n \frac{|F_t - A_t|}{|A_t| + |F_t|},$ where $F_t$ and $A_t$ are the forecasted and actual values at time $t$, respectively.

+Across our sample of 11 countries, we see in \cref{fig:covid-prediction-boxplot} that \(\pmbp(2,1)\) has the best performance compared to the three baselines and incorporating more granular news information leads to better predictive performance.
+We observe that the news-agnostic \(\pmbp(1,1)\) and the day aggregated \(\pmbp(2,2)\) models do not fit the data well and cannot capture the complex COVID case count dynamics.
+This supports our claim in \cref{subsection:discussion} that application of data-altering heuristics leads to loss of information.
+However, by incorporating timestamped news information, we see significant performance improvement and we can match the trend in the case time series.
+We also see subtle performance improvement by incorporating exact news times (\(\pmbp(2,1)\)-jitter vs. \(\pmbp(2,1)\)).

-\paragraph{Results.} \cref{tab:covid-country-fits} contains the parameter estimates $\{\boldsymbol{\theta}, \boldsymbol{\alpha}, \boldsymbol{\gamma}\}$ for each country, while \cref{fig:covid-fits-india-italy} shows the daily COVID-19 case counts and daily news article volume of the \( \pmbp(2,1) \) model fits for India and Italy.
-As we can see from \cref{fig:covid-fits-india-italy}, it is apparent that the \( \pmbp(2,1) \) is able to capture the dynamics for both countries well.
-Based on the sample-based fit score we introduce in \cref{appendix:covid}, the actual COVID-19 case counts for India and Italy fall within the model's prediction interval for $97\%$ and $61\%$ of the time, respectively.
+{\bf{Results:}} \cref{fig:covid-fits-india-italy} shows the daily COVID-19 case counts and daily news article volume of the \( \pmbp(2,1) \) fits for India and Italy.
+We show the plots for the other countries, the table of parameter estimates, and the goodness-of-fit analysis in Sec.
+16 of the SI \cite{appendix}.
+Visible from \cref{fig:covid-fits-india-italy}, \( \pmbp(2,1) \) captures well the dynamics of both countries.
+Based on the sample-based fit score introduced in the SI, the actual COVID-19 case counts for India and Italy fall within the model's prediction interval for $97\%$ and $61\%$ of the time, respectively.

-Results for the other countries are presented in \cref{appendix:covid}.
-The \( \pmbp(2,1) \) process was able to achieve a significant fit on the news article publication dates for $9$ out of $11$ countries, while it was able to achieve a significant fit on the COVID-19 case counts for $5$ out of $11$ countries.
-For UK, Italy and Brazil, the model fits on both case counts and publication dates are significant.
-In terms of the sample-based fit score, India, Brazil and the Philippines rank as the best model fits.